aryanshri123/SportsReferenceEngineering/README.md

 Here are my solutions to Sports Reference's Engineering Internship prompt!
 I say solutions because I display two separate approaches.
 One that involves the Pandas library and another that loads the json into a python dictionary and uses base python from there except for the use of matplotlib to visualize the table.
 I made sure to add comments to the code for clarity.

 ## Pandas Approach
 To me, this is the recommended approach because of the abstractions that Pandas offers.
 I first loaded in the contents of a given json into a DataFrame called `df`.
 I reindexed so that I could get the team names on the index (left) as well as in the columns in the same order.
 At this point, each cell has each pair's win/loss records as a dictionary.
+It has NaN values for pairs of the same team (e.g. BRO vs. BRO).

 So, I added the `get_wins` method to apply to the dataframe.
 For each cell, it takes the value associated with 'L' and replaces the dictionary with that value.
 As noted in a comment in the code, we take the 'L' value so that wins are read across rows rather than down columns to stay consistent with the example table's formatting.